gravitational/teleport/docs/architecture.md

 # Architecture

-This document covers the underlying design principles of Teleport and offers a detailed description of Teleport architecture.
+This document covers the underlying design principles of Teleport and a detailed description of Teleport architecture.

 ## High Level Overview